JMendyk/ImGUI_with_OpenGL3/README.md

 ## Building

-If you're on UNIX/Linux you might need to install `sudo apt install xorg-dev` package.

-For more information, read [dependencies/README.md](https://github.com/JMendyk/ImGUI_with_OpenGL3/blob/master/dependencies/README.md).

 ```
 cmake .
 make
 ```

+If you're on UNIX/Linux you might need to install xorg-dev and RandR.
+If you're on Windows you might need to install GLUT.

+For more information regarding project dependencies, read [dependencies/README.md](https://github.com/JMendyk/ImGUI_with_OpenGL3/blob/master/dependencies/README.md).

 ## Notes / TODO

+1. Improve dependency management.

-1. GL3W
+2. GL3W
-    - requires python
+    - requires python to be built
+      (partially solved by distributing build version)
-    - required cmake & make after cloning from repository
+    - requires cmake & make after cloning from repository (partially solved by distributing build version)
-    - when trying to do a out-of-source build from `build` folder, GL3W gets copied to build folder but does not get cmake & make'd, thus currently out-of-source build is impossible
+    - when trying to do an out-of-source build, GL3W gets copied to build folder but does not get properly built, thus currently out-of-source build is impossible

-    **TODO:** Consider getting rid of GL3W in favour of some better maintaned library.

-2. Improve CMake build system
+3. Improve CMake build system.

 ## Credits